simpleiot/simpleiot/docs/user/rules.md

 ### Disable Rule

-At the rule level, if it's disabled, it doesn't do anything.
-If there is a transition to disabled, it runs its inactive actions and it doesn't do anything.
-If a rule is active when it is disabled, the rule transitions to the inactive state and all rule inactive actions are run.
-This ensures we don't leave the rule in an active state.
+A rule can be disabled.
+If the rule disabled while active, then the rule inactive actions are run so that things get cleaned up if necessary and the actions are not left active.

 ### Disable Condition

 If there are no conditions, or all conditions are disabled, the rule is inactive.
 Otherwise, disabled conditions are simply ignored.
 For example if there is a disabled condition and an non-disabled active condition, the rule is active.

 ### Disable Action